lyleresnick/FlutterCleanTodo/README.md

-# Todo in Flutter - VIPER Style
+# Todo in Flutter - VIPER Style with BLoCs

 This Todo app is a full reference implementation for VIPER written with Flutter.
 It demonstrates many of the tasks you would do on a daily basis in a VIPER based project such as: